Tackle tax planning challenges head on

 - Sell in a disqualifying disposition and pay the higher ordinary-income rate to avoid the AMT on potentially disappearing appreciation.

 On the negative side, exercising early accelerates the need for funds to buy the stock, exposes you to a loss if the shares’ value drops below your exercise cost, and may create a tax cost if the preference item from the exercise generates an AMT liability.

-The timing of ISO exercises could also positively or negatively affect your liability for the 39.6% ordinary-income tax rate, the 20% long-term capital gains rate or the NIIT.
+The timing of ISO exercises could also positively or negatively affect your liability for the higher ordinary-income tax rates, the 20% long-term capital gains rate or the NIIT.
 With your tax advisor, evaluate the risks and crunch the numbers using various assumptions to determine the best strategy for you.